ethan-wst/Fake_News_Detection/README.md

 This provides a smooth, interpretable score that reflects both the prediction and model confidence.

-## Running Inference
+## Running Inference and Ingress Gate

-Use the provided `demo.ipynb` notebook for batch inference, pretrained [model](https://drive.google.com/drive/folders/1TZmK_MFVFX90dVSA_1U4gZ258-ll-z7p?usp=sharing) is available
+Use the provided `demo.ipynb` notebook for batch inference and ingress gate demo, pretrained [model](https://drive.google.com/drive/folders/1TZmK_MFVFX90dVSA_1U4gZ258-ll-z7p?usp=sharing) is available

-### Inference Notebook Features
+### Notebook Features
 The `demo.ipynb` notebook provides:
 - Batch processing of test dataset
 - Detailed probability distributions for each prediction
-- Statistical analysis of truthfulness scores by true label
+- Gate mechanism with user defined thresholds
-- Multiple accuracy metrics (exact, ±1 class, ±2 classes)
+- Automatic dataset partitioning
-- CSV export of predictions with scores
+- Data visualization

 ## Training the Model